apace100/origins-docs/docs/json/conditioned_origin.md

     Check [Origin conditions in layers](../guides/data/origin_conditions_in_layers.md) for a detailed guide on how to use this feature.

-!!! warning
+!!! caution

-    The specified condition is only evaluated on the client-side.
-This means that server-side condition types (such as the [Command (Entity Condition Type)](../types/entity_condition_types/command.md)) will not work!
+    The entity condition specified in the `condition` field is only evaluated on the <span style="color:goldenrod"><b>client-side</b></span>, therefore, using entity condition types that only work on the server-side will not work.

 ### Fields